CHADALAK1/FinalProject/README.md

 the source code of the project)

 once this is all established you are ready to edit the Java code and make the final project complete :D

+# NOTES FOR WHEN CLONING(IMPORTING) FINAL PROJECT FROM ANOTHER COMPUTER

+Sometimes, there are times you are away from your PC/Mac, but wish to work on it with a computer with IntelliJ IDEA on it.
+Not a problem :)!
+Definitly possible

+when in IntelliJ if it doesnt prompt you to check in from Repository, just do this

+VCS->Checkout from version control->GitHub

+Then login to your password and select the Repo you wish to clone(import) onto the computer. :)